MiliAus/MiliAus/README.md

 # Hi!
 Welcome to my Github!
 ---
-I'm Austin Leverett, a platform engineer who loves coding and learning new tech.
-Pleaese feel free to send me an invite to a repo or project so we can collaborate.
+I'm Austin Leverett, a platform engineer who loves coding and learning new tech.<br> Pleaese feel free to send me an invite to a repo or project so we can collaborate.
 Thanks for viewing

 ![Profile View Counter](https://komarev.com/ghpvc/?username=miliaus)&nbsp;&nbsp;